dmitrygunyashov/cryptopay-api/README.md

 ### HTTP response header

-Calls that return paginated collections will add a `Pagination` HTT header to the response.
+Calls that return paginated collections will add a `Pagination` HTTP header to the response.
 It will contain a pagination meta-data JSON object.

 **Pagination header example**
 ```javascript